 Note: Place the wireless router in a location which conforms to the "Observe Performance, Placement, and Range Guidelines" on page 4-1.
-The stand provided with the wireless router provides a convenient, space-saving way of installing the wireless router.
-Avoid stacking it on other electronic equipment.

 f.
-Securely insert the cable that came with your wireless router (the NETGEAR cable in the diagram below) into a LAN port on the router such as LAN port 4 (point C in the diagram), and the other end into the Ethernet port of your computer (point D in the diagram).
+Securely insert the blue cable that came with your wireless router (the blue NETGEAR cable in the diagram below) into a LAN port on the router such as LAN port 4 (point C in the diagram), and the other end into the Ethernet port of your computer (point D in the diagram).